sportsbet/react-responsive-components/README.md

 # Why?

-When setting up a responsive layout, it's would be nice to have a simple way to get each component in the app to know about what the current form factor is, i.e. is the device small like a mobile or wide like a desktop?
+When setting up a responsive layout, it would be nice to have a simple way to get each component in the app to know about what the current form factor is, i.e. is the device small like a mobile or wide like a desktop?
 This library will create the media queries with listeners needed to do this, based on a simple object.

 # How does it work?